How we make decisions

 Politics, political structures and decision making

-The council is Conservative controlled, with a Cabinet and Leader management structure.
-The current structure comprises the cabinet, two overview and scrutiny committees, a planning committee dealing with development control, a licensing and general purposes committee, a Licensing Act committee and a standards committee.
+The council has a Cabinet and Leader management structure.
+The current structure comprises the cabinet, two overview and scrutiny committees, a planning committee dealing with development control, a licensing and general purposes committee, a Licensing Act committee, a Climate Emergency Advisory Committee and a standards committee.

 The council's Constitution contains full details, including terms of reference for all committees.
 An extensive scheme of delegation ensures that officers have delegated authority to decide a wide range of matters.
 The scheme separates policy issues, which are the province of councillors, from operational issues.
 Individual cabinet members also have certain delegated powers, and this helps to improve efficiency further.